top of page

 Evolution and Diversification of Mobile Genetic Elements

-The mechanisms by which mobile genetic elements diversify and adapt across bacterial hosts and ecological contexts.
-From modular assembly generating novel resistance structures to host-specific evolutionary trajectories within patient microbiota.
+The evolutionary mechanisms by which mobile genetic elements diversify across hosts and ecological contexts, from modular assembly to host-specific trajectories that shape later community-level dynamics.

 Modeling plasmid fitness effects